KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h2>Server System</h2>

 The Server system receives data from all the robots through client modules on each robot.
 The server merges the maps from all the robots and analyses the derived voxel map of the environment by clustering it into groups.
 Each cluster is evaluated to identify the occupied voxel percentage.
-If it is above a pre defined threshold, it is considered as an unexplored cluster.
+If it is above a pre-defined threshold, it is considered an unexplored cluster.
 Once all the clusters are identified, clusters are assigned to robots based on the distance between each other.
-From clusters assigned to a robot, the closes cluster to the robot is selected as the exploration target for that robot and gets transmitted to the robot via control module.
-Following image shows the design of this system.
+From clusters assigned to a robot, the closes cluster to the robot is selected as the exploration target for that robot and gets transmitted to the robot via the control module.
+The following image shows the design of this system.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">